Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

 \subsection{Critical coupling strength $K_c$}

 The oscillator model in Eq.~(\ref{eqsim}) has two parameters, namely the angle $\delta$ and the coupling strength $K$.
 As our interest lies in synchronous dynamics, we will focus on sufficiently strong couplings $K\geq K_c$, where $K_c$ is the critical coupling strength for synchronization, which in general may depend on both $\delta$ and the system size $L$.
-Further, as we aim to elucidate the connection between synchronization in oscillator lattices and continuum kinetic-roughening equations, we will restrict the numerical analysis to parameter choices for which the small-slope approximation leading to Eq.\ (\ref{eq4}) is sensible.
+Further, we will restrict the numerical analysis to parameter choices for which the small-slope approximation leading to Eq.\ (\ref{eq4}) is sensible.

-To gain some insight into the dependence of the critical coupling strength $K_c$ and the stationary slopes $\Delta \phi$ on the parameters of the model, it is useful to consider the simple two-oscillator model introduced in Ref.~\cite{sakaguchi}:
+To gain some insight into the dependence of the critical coupling strength $K_c$ and the stationary slopes $\Delta \phi$ on the parameters, it is useful to consider the simple two-oscillator model introduced in Ref.~\cite{sakaguchi}:

 In terms of the auxiliary variables $\bar{\phi} = (\phi_1 + \phi_2)/2$ and $\Delta \phi = \phi_2 - \phi_1$, and the corresponding intrinsic frequencies $\bar{\omega} = (\omega_1+ \omega_2)/2$ and $\Delta \omega = \omega_2 - \omega_1$, it becomes